+Councillor Competency Framework

-F. MANAGING THE RISKS AND PERFORMANCE THROUGH ROBUST INTERNAL CONTROL AND STRONG PUBLIC FINANCIAL MANAGEMENT How the Council meets these principles Where you can see Governance in action The Council ensures that the roles and responsibilities for decision making and governance arrangements are defined and allocated, so that there is clear accountability for decisions made and actions taken.
-The Council does this by Council structure appointing a Leader and a Cabinet, which allocates specific executive responsibilities.
+F. MANAGING THE RISKS AND PERFORMANCE THROUGH ROBUST INTER DNAL CONTROL AND STRONG PUBLIC FINANCIAL MANAGEMENT RNAL CONTROL AND How the Council meets these principles Where you can see Governance in action The Council ensures that the roles and responsibilities for decision making and governance arrangements are defined and allocated, so that there is clear accountability for decisions made and actions taken.
+The Council does this by appointing a Leader and a Cabinet, which allocates specific executive responsibilities.
+Council structure There are also a number of committees appointed to discharge regulatory and scrutiny functions.

-Committee structure

-There are also a number of committees appointed to discharge regulatory and scrutiny functions.
 Each committee has clear terms of reference setting out roles and responsibilities.
 All leadership roles, the roles of key Officers and the Council's Scheme of Delegation are set out within the Council Constitution.

-Forward Plan

-The Cabinet operates within the policy framework set by Full Council, and makes key decisions.
+Committee structure The Cabinet operates within the policy framework set by Full Council, and makes key decisions.
 All Cabinet meetings are held in public, with the exception of exempt items.
 All decision records are publicly available, and the Forward Plan and Key Decision notice is published on the Council website.
-Decisions made by Cabinet can be called in for review by the Governance, Audit and Finance Board.
+Decisions made by Cabinet can be called in for review by the Overview & Scrutiny Committee.
 Decisions can also be made by Officers under delegated powers and reported to Councillors in line with the Council Constitution.
 Authority to make decisions is given in the Scheme of Delegation and by specific delegation by Cabinet or Council.

-Corporate Governance Policy

-Risk is considered and recorded as part of the business planning process, and monitored throughout the year as part of the quarterly review of performance and financial management (quarterly Healthcheck report).
+Forward Plan Risk is considered and recorded as part of the business planning process, and monitored throughout the year as part of the quarterly review of performance and financial management (quarterly performance report).
 The Council has a wide range of performance indicators, which are used to measure progress against the Council's priorities.
-Performance indicators are reported quarterly to the Executive Board and informally to Cabinet.
+Performance indicators are reported quarterly to the Executive Board, to Audit and Finance Committee, and informally to Cabinet.
 Performance indicators clearly link individual services to the corporate objectives and include details of national and local performance indicators and risk.
 Performance indicators are reviewed annually as part of the business planning process to ensure they continue to be relevant and stretching.

-Local Code of Corporate Governance

 A Corporate Governance Board has been established with an objective of providing a pragmatic layer of assurance to the business.
 Specifically, the Corporate Governance Board ensures that the organisation develops and implements an effective approach to corporate governance which enables the business and affairs of the Council to be carried out, directed and managed with the objective of enhancing value to the public.
+Corporate Governance Policy

 This will be underpinned by the Local Code of Corporate Governance.
 In addition, the Corporate Governance Board is responsible for ensuring that an adequate risk management framework and associated control environment exists within the Council, and for monitoring the arrangements in place for the identification, monitoring and management of risks.
+The Board's Terms of Reference have been reviewed during 2020-21 in consultation with the Monitoring Officer.